 Applied Behavior Analysis for Special Populations Certificate

-This five-course graduate sequence is designed to enable students to serve as effective practitioners who can assess, design, implement and evaluate applied behavior analysis (ABA) programs by providing them with the knowledge, concepts and skills of basic ABA principles, ethical considerations, generalization strategies, and application to special populations and settings.
+This six-course graduate sequence is designed to enable students to serve as effective practitioners who can assess, design, implement and evaluate applied behavior analysis (ABA) programs by providing them with the knowledge, concepts and skills of basic ABA principles, ethical considerations, generalization strategies, and application to special populations and settings.
 Students will receive guided practice with each course’s content by developing a Case Study that may be course-specific, or continue across several courses.

 The courses are offered live at our Boston campus and through live interactive video at selected locations within Massachusetts and in Providence, Rhode Island.